From my personal experience, here is how to spend a weekend in Riga, Latvia in winter!

 1. Pack Warm Clothes

-Duh.
+Wear the most comfortable and warm clothes you can find!
 Winter in northern Europe is freezing, so have plenty of warm, cozy layers.
-That includes a hat, gloves, scarf, fuzzy socks, all of it.
+That includes a hat, gloves, scarf, thick socks, all of it.

-Also, pack a waterproof coat and boots in case there is snow or rain.
+Also, pack a waterproof coat and boots in case it snows or rains.
 I did not do this and I regretted it instantly.

 I walked around Riga in my sneakers in the middle of a snowstorm and spent most of the weekend with soggy, freezing feet.